CS 1400: Fundamentals of Programming

 Assignments and drills are due on the date specified in the schedule.

-Late work will be subject to penalties as determined by the instructor.
+Late work will be subject to penalties as determined by the individual instructor.
 This may include receiving zero credit.

-Quizzes can only be made up if arrangements are made in advance.
+Work including quizzes can only be made up if arrangements are made in advance.

 Cheating and Collaboration

 Limited collaboration with other students in the course is permitted.
 Students may seek help learning concepts and developing programming skills from whatever sources they have available, and are encouraged to do so.
 Collaboration on assignments, however, must be confined to course instructors, lab assistants, and other students in the course.
 Students are free to discuss strategies for solving programming assignments with each other, but this must not extend to the level of programming code.
 Each student must code his/her own solution to each assignment.
 See the section on cheating.

 Cheating will not be tolerated, and will result in a failing grade for the students involved as well as possible disciplinary action from the college.
 Cheating includes, but is not limited to, turning in homework assignments that are not the student’s own work.
 It is okay to seek help from others and from reference materials, but only if you learn the material.
 As a general rule, if you cannot delete your assignment, start over, and re-create it successfully without further help, then your homework is not considered your own work.

 You are encouraged to work in groups while studying for tests, discussing class lectures, discussing algorithms for homework solutions, and helping each other identify errors in your homework solutions.
 If you are unsure if collaboration is appropriate, contact the instructor.
 Also, note exactly what you did.
 If your actions are determined to be inappropriate, the response will be much more favorable if you are honest and complete in your disclosure.